 Steep Point, the westernmost point of Western Australia, is a perfect vantage point to see the magnificent Zuytdorp Cliffs, which rise some 170 meters above sea level.

 Steep Point is also a mecca for fishermen, known to be one of the world’s most successful land-based fishing locations.
-Here fishermen use ballooning equipment to
+Here fishermen use ballooning equipment to carry bait out into deeper water where gamefish can be found.

 Many pelagic fish inhabit the waters off Steep Point including Spanish Mackerel, assorted Mackerel, Sailfish, Tuna, Cobia, Yellow Tailed Sea Kingfish, and monster Tailor, as well as great bottom fishing in the evenings.